lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 [(click to open in YouTube)](https://www.youtube.com/watch?v=mI0UWm7BNtQ)

+Note: this video tutorial is for the previous version of the nodes, but still it shows how to use them.
+The parameters are mostly the same.

 ## Parameters
-- `context_expand_pixels`: how much to grow the context area (i.e. the area for the sampling) around the original mask, in pixels.
-This provides more context for the sampling.
-- `context_expand_factor`: how much to grow the context area (i.e. the area for the sampling) around the original mask, as a factor, e.g. 1.1 is grow 10% of the size of the mask.
+- `downscale_algorithm` and `upscale_algorithm`: Which algorithms to use when resizing an image up or down.
+- `preresize`: Shows options to resize the input image before any cropping: to ensure minimum resolution, to ensure maximum resolution, to ensure both minimum and maximum resolution.
+This makes it very convenient to ensure that any input images have a certain resolution.
-- `fill_mask_holes`: Whether to fully fill any holes (small or large) in the mask, that is, mark fully enclosed areas as part of the mask.
+- `mask_fill_holes`: Whether to fully fill any holes (small or large) in the mask, that is, mark fully enclosed areas as part of the mask.
-- `blur_mask_pixels`: Grows the mask and blurs it by the specified amount of pixels.
+- `mask_expand_pixels`: Grows the mask by the specified amount of pixels.
-- `invert_mask`: Whether to fully invert the mask, that is, only keep what was marked, instead of removing what was marked.
+- `mask_invert`: Whether to fully invert the mask, that is, only keep what was masked, instead of removing what was marked.
-- `blend_pixels`: Grows the stitch mask and blurs it by the specified amount of pixels, so that the stitch is slowly blended and there are no seams.
+- `mask_blend_pixels`: Grows the stitch mask and blurs it by the specified amount of pixels, so that the stitch is slowly blended and there are no seams.
-- `rescale_algorithm`: Rescale algorithm to use. bislerp is for super high quality but very slow, recommended for stich. bicubic is high quality and faster, recommended for crop.
-- `mode`: Free size, Forced size, or Ranged size.
-    - Ranged size upscales the area as much as possible to make it fit the larger size between `min_width`, `max_width`, `min_height`, and `max_height`, with a `padding` to align to standard sizes, then rescales before stitching back.
-    - Forced size uses `force_width` and `force_height` and upscales the content to take that size before sampling, then downscales before stitching back.
-Use forced size e.g. for SDXL.
-    - Free size uses `rescale_factor` to optionally rescale the content before sampling and eventually scale back before stitching, and `padding` to align to standard sizes.
+- `mask_hipass_filter`: Ignores mask values lower than the one specified here.
+This is to avoid sections in the mask that are almost 0 (black) to count as masked area.
+Sometimes that leads to confusion, as the user believes the area is not really masked and the node is considering it as masked.
+- `extend_for_outpainting`: Shows options to extend the mask in any/all directions (up/down/left/right) by a certain factor. >1 extends the image, e.g. 2 extends the image in a direction by the same amount of space the image takes. <1 crops the image, e.g. 0.75 removes 25% of the image on that direction.
+- `context_from_mask_extend_factor`: Extends the context area by a factor of the size of the mask.
+The higher this value is, the more area will be cropped around the mask for the model to have more context.
+1 means do not grow.
+2 means grow the same size of the mask across every direction.
+- `output_resize_to_target_size`: Forces that the cropped image has a specific resolution.
+This may involve resizing and extending out of the original image, but the stitch node reverts those changes to integrate the image seamlessly.
+- `output_padding`: Ensures that the cropped image width and height are a multiple of this padding value.
+Models require images to be padded to a certain value (8, 16, 32) to function properly.

 ## Example (Stable Diffusion)
-This example inpaints by sampling on a small section of the larger image, upscaling to fit 512x512-768x768, then stitching and blending back in the original image.
+This example inpaints by sampling on a small section of the larger image, upscaling to fit 512x512, then stitching and blending back in the original image.

 Download the following example workflow from [here](inpaint-cropandstitch_example_workflow.json) or drag and drop the screenshot into ComfyUI.